braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 ## Step 2: Compose Your Email or Use a Template {#step-2-choose-your-template-and-compose-your-email}

-Click on the appropriate tile to choose select wether to use our Drag & Drop editing or our HTML editor.
-Once selected, you may either select an existing [HTML][10] or [ Drag & Drop][10] email template, [upload one from a file][18] (HTML editor only), or create one from scratch and then draft your message.
+Click on the appropriate tile to choose select wether to use our drag & drop editing or our HTML editor.
+Once selected, you may either select an existing [HTML][10] or [ drag & drop][10] email template, [upload one from a file][18] (HTML editor only), or create one from scratch and then draft your message.

 ![email1][3]